Insitro is an innovative company with a significant presence in the field of drug discovery and development.

 Valued at over $8 billion, this platform specializes in large language models and intelligent workflows for law firms and corporate legal departments, delivering professional-grade automation for legal analysis, drafting, and research.

-Valued at over $5 billion, focused on AI big model R&D, founded in 2019 and headquartered in Toronto, Canada
+Valued at over $10 billion, focused on customer service software, founded in 2023 and headquartered in California, USA

 No comments...